sangdth/sangdth/README.md

 ## Things I build:

-- Pika Menu, https://pika.menu, a micro SaaS app thats help restaurant owners can turn their Google Sheets file into digital menus effortlessly.
+- [**Pika Menu**](https://pika.menu/), a micro SaaS app thats help restaurant owners can turn their Google Sheets file into digital menus effortlessly.
 - To be continued.